 NTU offers medical and insurance schemes and has an in-campus medical centre.
 In addition, The Healthy Lifestyle Unit organises, co-ordinates and implements health education as well as healthy lifestyle programmes and activities.
-There is also a Student Counselling Centre, which provides counselling on mental health, study techniques and relationships.
+There is also a Student Wellbeing Centre, which provides counselling on mental health, study techniques and relationships.

 A General Note to All Students on Health Insurance